mazwat/mazwat.github.io/cybernetics-lm-2.md

 ![Arduino FSM](images/fsm-diagram.svg)
 *Fig.24 - Class Diagram for our state machine*

 Note that we have variables to keep track of whether the LED is ON or OFF and method determine whether a servo is attached and running or not.
 And variables to keep track of when the last change happened.
-That is the State part of the State Machine.
+That is the *State* part of the State Machine.

+We also have code that looks at the state and decides when and how it needs to change.
+That is the *Machine* part.
+Every time through the loop we ‘*run the machine*’ and the machine takes care of updating the state.
+Finally we have an interface to the Servo library which is essential for the servos functioning.
+This is a standard Arduino library.
 ```c++
 #include <Servo.h>